-Figure 31: Flow chart of the recipe kmo\illumination
+Figure 32: Flow chart of the recipe kmos_illumination

-- 1. The sky frames are averaged using pixel rejection with a large sigma for clipping. - 2.
+- 1. The RAW frames are separated by rotation angle.
+The reduction occurs separately for all angles.
+The product will contain as many extensions as there are angles. - 2.
+The RAW frames are averaged using pixel rejection with a large sigma for clipping - 3.
 An appropriate dark frame will be subtracted.
-The result is divided by the master flat field. - 3.
-The frame is split up into frames referring to single IFUs. - 4.
-Now the cubes are reconstructed (one for each IFU) using a bad pixel mask (from kmo\flat), a spectral curvature calibration frame (from kmo\flat) and a wavelength calibration frame (from kmo\wave\cal) and subsequently collapsed to spatial images.

-5. The images will be normalized as a group. (i.e. so that the mean of all frames is unity).
+The result is divided by the master flat field (only for FLAT_SKY inputs) - 4.
+The frame is split up into frames referring to single IFUs. - 5.
+Now the cubes are reconstructed (one for each IFU) using a bad pixel mask (from kmos_flat), a spectral curvature calibration frame (from kmos_flat) and a wavelength calibration frame (from kmos_wave_cal) and subsequently collapsed to spatial images. - 6.
+The images will be normalized as a group. (i.e. so that the mean of all IFUs on the same detector is unity).